OlliesRepo/Quantum-Hamming-CSS-Code/README.md

    - Prints each (error probability, success probability) pair during simulation.
    - Produces a final plot showing success/(20 trials) vs error probability.
    - requires (6)

 ---

-## Results

-The provided plot was generated using **1000 p-values sampled uniformly between 0 and 1**, each with **50 trials** to compute the corresponding success probability.

----